freedomofpress/securedrop/docs/user_manual.md

 ![Javascript warning](/docs/images/manual/source1.png)

-Click the `Learn how to disable it` link on the Javascript warning and you will be taken to a page explaining how to disable Javascript.
-Once you follow the instructions, click on the image on the left to go back to the homepage.
+Click the `Click here` link on the Javascript warning and a message will pop up explaining how to disable Javascript.
+Once you follow the instructions, refresh the page.

 **TODO**: add screenshot from 0.3